Newmarket (card game)

 Newmarket is an English card game of the matching type for any number of players.
 It is a domestic gambling game, involving more chance than skill, and emerged in the 1880s as an improvement of the older game of Pope Joan.
-It became known in America as Stops or Boodle before developing into Michigan (see below).
+It became known in America as Stops or Boodle before developing into Michigan.
 In 1981, Newmarket was still the sixth most popular card game in Britain.

 History

-Pope Joan was an English gambling game with an elaborate staking board in the shape of a rotating multi-compartment dish whose popularity waned in favour of Newmarket in the second half of the 19th century.
-It is mentioned as early as 1820 in an account of a duke "losing considerably at Newmarket", but the earliest rules were not published until the 1850s.
-Another early set of rules appears in The Bazaar, Exchange and Mart in 1875; it differs from later rules in that no spare hand is dealt to increase the number of stop cards.
+Newmarket's predecessor was an English gambling game called Pope Joan that had an elaborate staking board in the shape of a rotating multi-compartment dish.
+Pope Joan's popularity waned in favour of Newmarket in the second half of the 19th century, but the latter was mentioned as early as 1820 in an account of a duke "losing considerably at Newmarket".
+Its earliest rules were published in the 1850s and another early description appears in The Bazaar, Exchange and Mart in 1875; it differs from later rules in that no spare hand is dealt to increase the number of stop cards.

-In America, it was also known as Newmarket to begin with, but later became known as Stops or Boodle before being superseded there by Michigan in the 1920s.
-Meanwhile Newmarket continues to be a popular family game in the UK, although both it and Michigan are being displaced by games of the Eights family.
-The 1885 American Hoyle contains the earliest transatlantic rules.
+In America, the game was also known as Newmarket to begin with, but later became known as Stops or Boodle before being superseded there by Michigan in the 1920s.
+Newmarket continues to be played in the UK, although, like Michigan in the US, it is being displaced by games of the Eights family.
+The 1885 American Hoyle contains the earliest transatlantic rules for Newmarket.

 Different rules use different cards on the staking layout which are from a second pack, except where stated.
 These cards became known as boodles or boodle cards in America.
-Other names include money cards, luxuries or, in alluding to Newmarket Racecourse, horses.
+Other names include money cards, luxuries or, in an allusion to the Newmarket Racecourse, horses.